 Saturday, June 23

 On Saturday afternoon, the Colloquium’s Mass was the 5 p.m.
 Mass at Mary Mother of God Church in Washington’s Chinatown neighborhood.
-At the time this was the one area parish authorized to offer Mass according to the Missale Romanum of 1962, as Summorum Pontificum had not yet taken effect.
+At the time this was the one area parish authorized to offer Mass according to the Missale Romanum of 1962, as the motu proprio Summorum Pontificum had not yet been announced by the Holy See.
 Hence for some attendees it provided a first opportunity to experience the older form of Mass.